zowe/docs-site/docs/user-guide/install-zos.md

       TSS ADDTO(STC) PROCNAME(ZOWESVR) ACID(IZUSVR)
       ```

-6. Add the users to the required groups, IZUADMIN for administrators and IZUUSER for standard users.
+6. Add the users to the required groups, IZUADMIN for administrators, and IZUUSER for standard users.

    - If you use RACF, issue the following command: